Inspiration for our 2017 ASP Trip – Check out this cool ASP 2016 Video. Why not join us in 2017?

 - Read ASP’s Frequently Asked Questions (bottom of the page).

-- For all adult group leaders: Attend the adult participant meeting, held in the spring just before the trip, where you can ask questions and learn about the trip from all the other adults who are going to ASP.
+- For all adult group leaders: Attend the adult participant meetings, held in the spring just before the trip, where you can ask questions and learn about the trip from all the other adults who are going to ASP.